flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_06/instructions.md

-# Flexible Space in a SliverAppBar
+# Flexible space in a SliverAppBar

-We can fill the `expandedHeight` of our app bar for even more visual interest.
+We can fill the expandedHeight of our app bar, for an even more dynamic UI.

-We can do this by using the `FlexibleSpaceBar`.
-This widget is designed to adapt the layout of its contents as the space changes size.
+We can do this with the `FlexibleSpaceBar`.
+This widget is designed to stretch and collapse its content.
+Let’s try it out!
-Let's try it out.

 Add a `FlexibleSpaceBar` to your `SliverAppBar`.
-You can move your title here, and we can add an image as the background.
+You can move the title here and add an image as the background.

 ```dart
 SliverAppBar(